 Please be assured that the students will not see your personal information.

 After euthanasia, University staff will collect the remains.
 When students have completed their learning objectives, the remains will be cremated.
-Unfortunately we are unable to any reports or medical information following the donation.
+Unfortunately we are unable to provide any reports or medical information following the donation.